HirofumiTsuda/BER/README.md

 -- how to use --
 First, please set the parameters described above.
 Then, please choose the sequence.
-This file requires the input file ``pnum.dat''.
+This file requires the input file ''pnum.dat''.
 The output file is defined in row-number 81.
 Please set your desired directory.
 Below the setBit (row number 128), there are some kinds of sequences.
 Please choose one.
-These sequences are defined in ``code.cpp''.
+These sequences are defined in ''code.cpp''.
+About how to set sequences, please see 1. main.cpp.

 -- Compile --
 In this file, OpenMP technique is used.
 Further, correlation.o and code.o are required.
-If you use Makefile, please type ``make''.
+If you use Makefile, please type ''make''.

 3. code.cpp
 In this file, the sequences for asynchronous CDMA systems are defined.
 If you would like to add sequences, please define and add your sequence to this file.
-Further, please add your function to ``code.hpp''.
+Further, please add your function to ''code.hpp''.

 4. correlation.cpp
 Do not change.